ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ### Narrative:

-In this lesson, you will learn how to test your React components with the React Testing Library.
-Remember, we need to test our code so that we can be sure that any application we are building is working as expected.
-If we are building our UI using React, we can use RTL as a way to ensure that our react components are working correctly.
+In this lesson, you will learn how to test your React components with the **R**eact **T**esting **L**ibrary (RTL).
+Remember, we need to test our code so that we can be sure that the application we are building is working as expected.
+If we are building our UI using React, we can use RTL as a way to ensure that our React components are working correctly.

-The main advantage of RTL over other testing frameworks is that it allows us to test our component in a way that mimic real user interactions.
-The logic behind this is that in actual production, a user will not care about the implementation details of a react component e.g. the component's state, the props passed to it, etc. The user will only care on whether or not they are able to use the app.
+The main advantage of RTL over other testing frameworks is that it allows us to test our components in a way that mimics real user interactions.
+The logic behind this is that a user will not care about the implementation details of a React component e.g. the component's state, the props passed to it, etc. The user will only care about whether or not they are able to use the app.

+Before we jump into the lesson, let's take a quick look at an example that shows off the power and elegance of the React Testing Library.

 Take a moment to observe the UI in your browser's window.
-It displays a grocery list with the following items.
+It displays a grocery list with a few items.

-- Apples
-- Milk
-- Cereal

 You can click on the checkboxes to mark that you've added one of these items to your cart.
-Go to `GroceryList.js` and observe the code for this component.
+You can see the code for this component in the file `GroceryList.js`.

 ```js
 const GroceryList = ()=>{